 11 steps to an effective Google Ads Shopping campaign

-Below, we’ll show you which settings will help you improve your Shopping campaign performance.
+We’ll show you which settings will help you improve your Shopping campaign performance.

 Moving on to campaign optimization.

 Step 1.
-Working out the structure of the account
+Working out the account’s structure

 Step 2.
 Working with negative keywords

-What can be attributed to negative keywords:
+What to use as negative keywords: